 If your vehicle passes the MSVA inspection, you will be given a Minister's Approval Certificate (MAC) which means you can apply for a V5C registration number from the DVLA.

-How do I protect my quad or ATV from being stolen?
+How do I protect my quad from being stolen?

 Protecting any vehicle from being stolen is very hard, however when in a garage it should be secured to a ground anchor through a section of the frame using a good quality chain and lock.
 If you are unsure of the lock, chain or anchor's quality, look for a Thatcham approval sticker.
 If the vehicle is stolen, you can take measures beforehand that improve the chances of it being recovered.